-D ecember 31, 2019 Fair Value Unfunded Commitments Redemption Frequency Redemption Notice Period Socially responsive global equities (see "a" below) Hedge funds (see "b" below) Venture capital (see "c" below) Private equity (see "d" below) \$ 15,238,578 7,556 286,545 223,220 \$ 15,755,899 \$ - 162,000 1,253,208 \$ 1,415,208 Monthly None None None 5 days N/A N/A N/A D ecember 31, 2018 Fair Value Unfunded Commitments Redemption Frequency Redemption Notice Period Socially responsive global equities (see "a" below) Hedge funds (see "b" below) Venture capital (see "c" below) \$ 16,234,460 5,644 313,090 \$ 16,553,194 \$ - 162,000 \$ 162,000 Monthly None None 5 days N/A N/A
+December 31, 2020 Fair Value Unfunded Commitments Redemption Frequency Redemption Notice Period Socially responsive global equities (see "a" below) Hedge funds (see "b" below) Venture capital (see "c" below) Private equity (see "d" below) \$ 15,547,120 8,709 243,457 264,456 \$ 16,063,742 \$ - 162,000 1,253,208 \$ 1,415,208 Monthly None None None 5 days N/A N/A N/A 1 December 31, 2019 Fair Value Unfunded Commitments Redemption Frequency Redemption Notice Period Socially responsive global equities (see "a" below) Hedge funds (see "b" below) Venture capital (see "c" below) Private equity (see "d" below) \$ 15,238,578 7,556 286,545 223,220 \$ 15,755,899 \$ - 162,000 1,253,208 \$ 1,415,208 Monthly None None None 5 days N/A N/A N/A

 - (a) This category includes a fund that invests in a diversified portfolio of U.S. and non-U.S. companies with a market capitalization greater than \$1 billion.
 The manager attempts to employ a socially responsive strategy that uses a thoughtful and disciplined approach to proxy voting and shareholder activism that is based on research, and designed to encourage company management to improve certain business practices for the betterment of all stakeholders.
-The objective is to identify those socially responsive companies with the greatest potential return in an attempt to outperform the MSCI World index over a "full market cycle" (rolling 3 to 5 year periods). - (b) and all redemptions have been suspended.
+The objective is to identify those socially responsive companies with the greatest potential return in an attempt to outperform the MSCI World index over a "full market cycle" (rolling 3 to 5 year periods). - (b) This category includes a fund of hedge funds, which is in liquidation, and all redemptions have been suspended.
 Redemptions from this fund cannot currently be exercised. - (c) This category includes a fund of private equity and venture capital funds that invests in private equity, primarily through investments in venture capital funds and growth equity funds investment in established private companies and specialized buyout and recapitalization funds.
 The investment fund contained in this category is a commitment fund with limited exit rights.
 Redemptions from this fund cannot currently be exercised. - (d) This category includes a private equity fund that engages in investing in a diversified portfolio of clean energy assets and related infrastructure investments.
-At December 31, 2019, there was an unfunded commitment of approximately \$1,250,000 in relation to this fund.
+At December 31, 2020, there was an unfunded commitment of approximately \$1,172,000 in relation to this fund.
 Redemptions from this fund cannot be exercised.

-The Fund had no investments categorized as Level 2 or 3 in 2019 or 2018.
-The Fund had no significant transfers between Level 1, Level 2, and Level 3 for the years ended December 31, 2019 and 2018.
+The Fund had no investments categorized as Level 2 or 3 in 2020 or 2019.
+The Fund had no significant transfers between Level 1, Level 2, and Level 3 for the years ended December 31, 2020 and 2019.